eilonzach/OBSrange/OBSrange_v1_PYTHON/README.txt

 Notes from V2:

-1) I fixed the errors I had introduced into V1 be re-arranging my code. :) Versions give comparable results now.
+1) I fixed the errors I had introduced into V1 be re-arranging my code. :)
+   Versions give comparable results now.
 RMSs of 1.5 ms for EE04!!

-2) I updated the smoothing function in python by translating Zach's moving average code in matlab.
+2) I updated the smoothing function in python by translating Zach's moving average code in MATLAB.

 3) The only other "big thing" to do now is re-work the ftest and eigenvector scaling.
 But I anticipate this will be smooth now that the other aforementioned errors have been worked out.

 4) Still need to add output functionality.
 Will be straightforward but tedious.

 5) Still need to update plots, but they're workable for now.

 6) I added a row (or column, whatever it was) to the resampled bootstrap matrices which corresponds to unscrambeld raw data.
 Makes comparisons much easier!

+Latest notes / To Dos for github version.

+1) I fixed the ftest and the eigenvector scaling.
+The guts of the code should all be ironed out now.
+I wasn't able to upload a version with this fix before we left the KM, but now we have github!

+2) Need to add output functionality.
+Will do soon.

+   DONE.

+3) Need to create a new script, a 'main' script, which will act as a wrapper to process all stations in a given network/deployment.

+   DONE.

+4) I might also wrap up the actual inversion lines into a single function.

+   DONE.

+5) Need to finalize plots.
+Will do soon at the end.

+   DONE.

+6) A possible last step would be to handle edge cases in reading survey files from other surveys.
+But perhaps we'll let people do this themselves?
+As it stands, the python code works perfect for all our survey files.